Ivorforce/Hackintosh-Z590i-Vision-D-Rocket-Lake-RX-6xxx/Readme.md

 - Copy `config.plist` from this repo, place it as `EFI/OC/config.plist`.
 - Run [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) with model `MacPro7,1` on it (needs to be this model because of Secure Boot and DRM).
 - Download Kexts as detailed below.
 If you make changes, use [ProperTree](https://github.com/corpnewt/ProperTree) cmd+r to reassemple your references in `config.plist`.
+- Follow the rest of the [Open Core Tutorials](https://dortania.github.io/OpenCore-Install-Guide/) to install and use macOS.
 - Let me know if you fix one of the issues!

 ### References